dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 also provides several methods for adding items to and removing items from lists.

 {% pc dart 0 %}
-// use a list constructor
+// Use a list constructor.
 var vegetables = new List();

-// or, simply use a list literal var fruits = ['apples', 'oranges'];
+// Or simply use a list literal. var fruits = ['apples', 'oranges'];

-// add to a list
+// Add to a list.
 fruits.add('kiwis');

-// add multiple items to a list fruits.addAll(['grapes', 'bananas']);
+// Add multiple items to a list. fruits.addAll(['grapes', 'bananas']);

-// get the list length
+// Get the list length.
 assert(fruits.length == 5);

-// remove a single item
+// Remove a single item.
 var appleIndex = fruits.indexOf('apples');
 fruits.removeRange(appleIndex, 1);
 assert(fruits.length == 4);

-// remove all elements from a list fruits.clear();
+// Remove all elements from a list. fruits.clear();
 assert(fruits.length == 0);
 {% endpc %}